Downtown Manhattan in March. Photo by Alëna Adamson

 A couple weeks ago I had my Art Presentation at Equity Gallery in Manhattan.
 All thanks to Transcender Art Collective initiative, I had a chance to talk about my game of characters and words.

-My collage-cutting discoveries took me to a magic place where words started to become city buildings.
+My collage cutting discoveries took me to a magic place where words started to form city buildings.
 My characters turned into female divas, surrounded by random words.
-Is it a treat or power?
-You decide for yourself.
+At some point I couldn’t stop.
+I kept changing images, adding details, switching words and meanings around.

 The Guggenheim's Art Portal